clevercodemax/JavaCode/readme.txt

-Test file for git is changed
+Test file for git is changed,
+And changed again.